Mifiel/fun-tests/ruby/proof-of-work/README.md

 ## Notes

 - We expect you to take no more than two hours on it.
-- The code quality will be taken into account.
+- The code should not only accomplish what it should but also follow best practices in terms of quality, efficiency, and formatting.
 - We encourage you to communicate as much as you can, so please don’t be afraid of asking questions.
 Remember, there is no such thing as a dumb question!

 **Good luck!!**